Inventium/rubymacros.com/outline.md

 In general, macros are used for language extension via

-1. syntax, or
+1. extending syntax to reduce awkward, inconvenient or otherwise unimplementable code, or
-2. capability.
+2. extending the capability of a program.

 These goals are accomplished by: